Skip to main content

 The Office of Procurement and Contract Services used process automation to streamline its contract awards process from end to end, relying on capabilities like:

-• Award management alerts and notifications to ensure deliverables are completed on time.
+• Alerts and notifications to ensure deliverables are completed on time

-• End-to-end contract writing application that guided staff through the steps, documents, and approvals needed.
+• Automated end-to-end workflows that guide staff through the steps, documents, and approvals needed

 Now, the Office of Procurement and Contract Services has one centralized system where all information can be viewed by more than 10,000 stakeholders.
 They have both faster turnaround times and can also ensure the integrity of underlying contract data.